-The benefit of these kind of online ads are that you can set it up so you only pay when the ad works.
+The benefit of these kinds of online ads is that you can set it up so you only pay when the ad works.

 Imagine asking a local newspaper to only charge you when someone calls about your ad.
 There's no chance of that happening.
 However, this is exactly what this kind of online advertising allows you to do.
 This is known as “pay-per-click” advertising, which means you only pay when someone clicks on an ad and goes to your site.
 With pay-per-click advertising (such as ads on Facebook, Google, or Bing), you only have to pay for the ad when your advertisement accomplished its goal of placing people in your marketing funnel.

 Benefits of Online Pay-Per-Click Advertising

 - Most online pay-per-click advertisements allow you to be location specific – which means you can choose to have your advertisement seen only by individuals within ten, a hundred, or any number of miles of your specified location.

 - Additionally, Facebook ads are interest-specific.
 (Do you really believe Facebook’s “like” feature is only for the user's benefit?)
 Facebook uses those “likes” and friendship relationships to help marketers reach certain people.
 This means, as a real estate marketer, you can choose to show your ad only to people who are interested in a certain topic.

 - Finally, most pay-per-click advertising (especially Facebook) is demographically-specific, so you can advertise to specific ages or genders.
 For example, you can create a well-written advertisement to attract first time homebuyers by choosing to advertise only to people between the ages of twenty-two and thirty-two that live within ten miles of a property you are attempting to sell.

 How Online Ad Pricing Works

-“How much does it cost?” is a more difficult question that it may seem.
+“How much does it cost?” is a more difficult question than it may seem.